Code-Institute-Submissions/my_dash_app/README.md

 - Step:5
 - Securing PhpMyAdmin using symbolic links and NGINX’s built in authentication gateway.
 - PhpMyAdmin on NGINX Install & Secure PhpMyAdmin for Database Management
+- I accomplished this in my Putty terminal while bieng a Session with the command
+- apt-get install phpmyadmin
+- I then configured a symbolic link for extra secuirity

 - Step:6
 - WordPress on NGINX Install and Configure WordPress on NGINX
+- With my server onfigured I could now install WordPress
+- I needed to create a database
+- So I logged into mysql
+- With my database onfigured I could now install WordPress
+- I accomplished this in my Putty terminal while bieng a Session with the command
+- sudo apt install php-curl php-gd php-mbstring php-soap php-xml php-xmlrpc php-zip

+##### Wordpress Bug
+- I have a small wordpress issue going on at the moment, I am unable to update certain parts of my website with elementor
+- & it is proving to be quite diffucult to debug since I have no log files
+- I am nearly positve the problem is in my wordpress memory
+- I am currently working on this issue & will most defintly have resolved the bug before the release of his website
+- Which will be after I recive my results & the bug is resolved